 The Block (St. Louis Park)

-We could talk about the yummy offerings for us hoomans, but those take a backseat to their heated “paw-tio” complete with a three-course meal for our four-legged frens.
+We could talk about the yummy offerings for us hoomans, but those take a backseat to The Block’s heated “paw-tio,” complete with a three-course meal for our four-legged frens.
 We can see those tails wagging already.
-Walk-ups encouraged; not accepting reservations for weekdays after 4 p.m. or on weekends.
+Walk-ups encouraged; reservations can be made online for weekdays 11 a.m.-8 p.m. and on weekends 9 a.m.-8 p.m.

 Forgotten Star Brewing (Fridley)

 This historic World War 2 production facility turned brewery celebrates winter with its heated patio and ice rink!
-Your pup might not be quite as excited as we are about the second part of that sentence, but rest assured there’s plenty to keep everypawdy entertained during a fun night out.
+Your pup might not be quite as excited as we are about the second part of that sentence, but rest assured there’s plenty to keep everypawdy entertained during a fun night out at Forgotten Star Brewing.
 No reservations required.

 Hola Arepa (Minneapolis)

-We don’t know how we’d go the whole winter without Hola’s atmosphere and arepas, and thankfully we don’t have to.
+We don’t know how we’d go the whole winter without Hola Arepa‘s atmosphere and arepas, and thankfully we don’t have to.
 There’s just something about their cozy patio that makes you feel a little like you’re on vacation, regardless of the weather.
 Maybe it’s the tropical drinks?
 No matter the reason for your visit, doggo’ll be delighted to join you in this magical little oasis all year long.
-Reservations required.
+Reservations requested; walk-ups may be available.

 The Howe (Minneapolis)